ScottishCyclops/tensionmap/README.md

 ## TODO

-Support for shape key deformation
+- Support for shape key deformation
+- Manually choosing which modifiers affect the computation
+- A global "disable" option to work faster

 ## Conclusion